 Using Canada Helps, online donations can be made through various payment methods.
 You can make a one-time gift or even setup a recurring donation to your favourite fund!

-Gifts of cash (cheques, money order, etc.) are a very straightforward way of making a gift to the Thunder Bay Community Foundation.
+Gifts of cash (cheques, money order, e-Transfer, etc.) are a very straightforward way of making a gift to the Thunder Bay Community Foundation.
 This is an attractive form of gift for the donor who has cash in the form of a cheque readily available and wants to make an immediate donation.
-The Foundation is able to invest the donation immediately to generate funds to support charity.
+The Foundation is able to invest the donation immediately to generate funds to support charities.

 Make cheques payable to: